djangocon/2023.djangocon.eu/_schedule/talks/2022-10-17-12-00-t0-why-i-didn-t-start-with-django.md

 I bombarded my search engine with variations of "which Python framework should I use."
 This led me to several "batteries included" vs "microframework" comparisons, with varying degrees of usefulness.

-This talk will highlight some reasons I ultimately decided to build my blog, [Python By Night](https://www.pythonbynight.com), on the backbone of FastAPI, and where I am today on Python journey.
+This talk will highlight some reasons I ultimately decided to build my blog, [Python By Night](https://www.pythonbynight.com), on the backbone of FastAPI, and where I am today on my Python journey.